codeforamerica/calfresh-conversion-experiment/README.md

 - Start your local Postgres instance and set env vars to acccess it: `POSTGRES_USERNAME` and `POSTGRES_PASSWORD`
 - Create database and migrate: `bin/rake db:create` then `bin/rake db:migrate`

+If you want to test with the actual Zapier endpoint, set `ZAPIER_WEBHOOK_URL`

 ## License

 MIT